Western Energy Imbalance Service Market

 SPP invites utilities to help build an electricity market to serve the west

-SPP will administer the WEIS on a contract basis, meaning utilities do not have to be a member of the SPP regional transmission organization (RTO) to participate.
+SPP will administer the WEIS on a contract basis beginning February 2021.
+Utilities do not have to be a member of the SPP regional transmission organization (RTO) to participate.
 The market will centrally dispatch energy from participating resources throughout the region every five minutes, enhancing both the reliability and affordability of electricity delivery from utilities to their customers.

 As the market’s administrator, SPP will maintain reliability of the region’s transmission system and meet demand with the most cost-effective generation available, reducing wholesale electricity costs for participants.
 Like SPP’s previous markets, the WEIS will provide price transparency of wholesale energy, allow parties to trade bilaterally and hedge against costly transmission congestion.